 The tide has turned

-While people may have accepted a one-size-fits-all approach in the past, that is slowly changing.
+While people may have accepted a one-size-fits-all approach in the past, this is slowly changing.
 Younger generations value flexibility over stability, with many willing to choose it even over a pay rise.
 As a result, employers are realising that providing a personalised, flexible approach to work isn’t just a perk, it’s an expectation.

 Sites such as Glassdoor turn employees into consumers, providing a space for them to rate their employer and comment on their experience of working for that particular company.
 In many cases, employee reviews can be the difference between a candidate accepting or rejecting an offer.
 This level of transparency has gone some way towards resetting the balance of power between employers and employees, leaving the former with no place to hide.